03 Feb How does the cash rate affect your home loan?

-RBA recently has kept its official interest rates on hold which is still at 1.5%.
-It is the 18th consecutive board meeting where the RBA has not budged from its emergency setting.
+RBA recently has kept its official interest rates on hold which is still at 0.10%.
 This may be a relevant news for some people who have a grasp in the finance industry, but for some, it can get a little too overwhelming.

 I have published an article before where I discussed about RBA and its role.
 Just to refresh, RBA stands for Reserve Bank of Australia and is a statutory authority—meaning, it’s a body set up by law (see Reserve Bank Act of 1959) which is authorised to enact legislation (cut interest rate, for instance) on behalf of the relevant country or state (in this case, Australia).

 RBA is Australia’s central bank.
 It lends money to commercial banks (such as your bank) and offers a rate.
 This is the official cash rate.
 Now that article may appear too broad as I’ve only described RBA’s general role and how it affects your mortgage.
 In this entry, let me specify the ways on how you can potentially make the most out of your interest rate (home loan rate set by your bank) regardless of the RBA cash rate.

 Banks and other lenders all over the country use the RBA’s official cash rate as the benchmark for the rates they offer.
 The Reserve Bank will lower the interest rate in order to stimulate growth.
 The interest rate is basically the cost of money so a low interest rate will reduce the cost of borrowing for you.
 A possible outcome is that you will have greater access to funds and will, therefore, increase your spending, which helps the economy.